Lindt8/PHITS-Tools/README.md

 ![](/docs/PHITS_tools_CLI.png?raw=true "PHITS Tools CLI options")

+I have tested this module with a rather extensive number of PHITS output files with all sorts of different geometry settings, combinations of meshes, output options, and other settings to try to capture as a wide array of output files as I could, but I am sure there are still some usage/combinations of different settings I had not considered that may cause PHITS Tools to crash when attempting to parse a particular output file.
+If you come across such an edge case, a standard PHITS tally output file that causes PHITS Tools to crash when attempting to parse it, please submit it as an issue and include the output file in question and I'll do my best to update the code to work with it!
+Over time, hopefully all the possible edge cases can get stamped out this way. :)

 -----

 If using [T-Dchain] in PHITS and/or the DCHAIN-PHITS code, the [DCHAIN Tools](https://github.com/Lindt8/DCHAIN-Tools/) repository contains a separate Python module for parsing and processing that related code output.
 All of these functions are documented online at [lindt8.github.io/DCHAIN-Tools/](https://lindt8.github.io/DCHAIN-Tools/)